 As someone who has driven through both the coasts of California and Oregon, I have to say, it’s very difficult to decide which is prettier.
 I mean, look at this and tell me it’s easy to pick one…

 Which would you say is prettier?
 Tell me below!

 And I also have to say, these 2 examples aren’t even the most beautiful ones I saw (even though they are gorgeous).
 I’ll show you even more, but while you can compare these 2 spots and have your own preference, I think it’s pretty foolish to think one is that much more beautiful than the other.

-Let me show you where exactly I drove through:
+Let me show you where exactly which coastal areas of these 2 states I drove through:

 It wasn’t the ENTIRE western area FYI, as I was tight on time and many parts of my trip were also inland, but I marked the areas I crossed in both states (and I will list the most beautiful spots) and it was basically 100’s of miles that I explored:

 I didn’t drive through the ENTIRE coast because of time constraints (the speed limit on the coastal highway is pretty slow) and also because both these states have so much amazing nature areas deeper within each state worth seeing.

 There were some places I really wanted to see between LA and San Jose, but my trip plans forced me to readjust and to visit these missing areas the next chance I get.

 Let me explain the similar things you will see if you cross both states near the water:

 - You WILL see plenty of gigantic boulders and even mountains in the Pacific Ocean.